Sport Windsurf: Thrill of Wind and Waves

 • Forgetting to look upwind

-• Not checking weather forecast
+• Not checking the weather forecast

 Choose calm bays or lakes for initial sessions.
-Many U.S. locations like Florida’s Tampa Bay or California’s San Francisco Bay offer ideal beginner conditions.
+Many U.S. locations, like Florida’s Tampa Bay or California’s San Francisco Bay, offer ideal beginner conditions.

 United States Hotspots

 1. Maui, Hawaii: World capital of windsurfing.
-Ho’okipa Beach offers world class waves.
+Ho’okipa Beach offers world-class waves.

 3. Cape Hatteras, North Carolina: Long sandy beaches and steady breezes.